Agana Sailing Itinerary

 Skradin

 Skradin is a picturesque Dalmatian town with narrow cobbled streets and venetian architecture dating back to the 10th century, when it was still called Scardona by the Romans.
 The gateway between the sea and the Krka National Park, Skradin lies at the river entrance to the park itself.
-As you make your way up the winding Krka river to Skradin be sure to stop at local mussels farms to pick up some fresh produce!
-The ACI Marina is very busy in the summer so be sure to book ahead of time.
-It is also possible to anchor in the bay and the mud riverbed ensures good holding, or you could also pic up some mooring buoys or visit nearby restaurant with a lovely dock for its guests.
+As you make your way up the winding Krka river to Skradin be sure to stop at local mussels farms to pick up some fresh produce!.
+It is possible to anchor in the bay as the mud riverbed ensures good holding, or you could also visit a nearby restaurant that has a dock for its guests.
 In the evening explore Skradin town and try the traditional Croatian delicacy “peka”; a combination of meat or fish and potatoes slow cooked for 2-4 hours.
 Konoba Toni in the old town is well known for fantastic peka.
 Skradin’s position as both a Dalmatian town and a river-side town brings some delicious meals, and excellent wine sorts.
 You can venture a short trip inland to have a taste in the local winery, or use the whole day to explore the Krka National Park.

 Mooring

-The ACI marina in Skradin uses Med-style mooring lines, like all marinas in Croatia, and, like all marinas in Croatia, it is good to reserve it in advance in high season and call on VHF 17 while approaching.
+The ACI marina in Skradin uses Med-style mooring lines.
+We recommend reserving moorings in advance in the high season and to call on VHF 17 while approaching.
+It can get very busy in the summer so booking ahead of time will give you peace of mind to enjoy your trip.
 There are a couple of mooring buoys on the other side of the riverbed also belonging to ACI marina, and anchoring is allowed in the mud bottom on the north side of the river, before the marina.
-The restaurant Vidrovača has a couple of berths for their guests, so try reserving dinner on time.
+The restaurant Vidrovača has a couple of berths for their guests, so you can reserve your mooring with a meal reservation too as another option.

 Things to do

 Visiting the Krka National Park is the main reason to go to Skradin.
 You can spend 3 hours or 3 days wandering the intertwined wooden pathways around waterfalls and lakes of this river.
-After the last cascade it is also allowed to swim in the lake, so remember to bring a swimsuit.
-Skradin, however, is more than the rich park.
+After the last cascade you can swim in the lake, so remember to bring a swimsuit.
+Skradin, however, is more than the national park.
 Gastrology here is special, so opt for the amazing “peka” dish, or try the freshest mussels around.
 Reaching the local Bibich winery or archeological find known as the “Troy of Croatia” is also a great way to spend an afternoon.

 Facilities